Anchorage 5th Avenue Mall

 Anchorage 5th Avenue Mall is a 447,000 sqft regional shopping mall located in Downtown Anchorage, Alaska, United States.
 It has five levels with the only JCPenney store in Alaska as its sole anchor.
 It also has Alaska's only Victoria's Secret, Apple Store, Coach, and Michael Kors locations.
-There was also a Nordstrom as a second anchor store until it closed in September 2019.
+Nordstrom served as a second anchor until it closed in September 2019.
+The former anchor space is currently being developed into apartments and more retail.

 The mall is owned by Northwestern Simon Inc. and is administered by the Simon Property Group.